mazecat2k/mazecat2k/README.md

 Made a poster about an industrial talk that took place in my university by Clarity Techworks Sdn Bhd for my assignment-01 which can be found [here](https://github.com/mazecat2k/Assignment-1)

-Made a report about an industrial talk for my assignment-03 which can be found [here](https://github.com/mazecat2k/Assignment-3/blob/main/README.md)
+Made a report about an industrial talk on System Development @ Credence (TM Subsidiary) for my assignment-03 which can be found [here](https://github.com/mazecat2k/Assignment-3/blob/main/README.md)

 Made a newsletter about an industrial visit that took place in Indah water sdn bhd for my assignment-04 which can be found [here](https://github.com/mazecat2k/Assignment-on-Industry-visit-to-IndahWater/blob/main/README.md)